Join

 Planning your visit

 Local boat operators are still running trips to Staffa.
-They cannot land, but you can still get great views of Fingal’s Cave and the magnificent geology from the boats.
+You can get great views of the magnificent Fingal’s Cave and surrounding geology, and the journey itself is not to be missed, with the chance to see seals, seabirds, dolphins and even whales.

 Getting here